 For example, when cutting MDF you need to use personal protection equipment so that you do not inhale the fine dust that is created.

+Of course, this does not mean that you cannot handle other aspects of a project on your own.
 But when talking to builders and craftspeople make sure that they fully understand they will not be doing all of the work.

 Are you physically able to handle the job?